kondwa/labits/README.md

-# labits
+# laBits

-The LaBits Project contains bits and pieces of software written and tested for various purposes.
+The laBits Project contains bits and pieces of software written and tested for various purposes.